What's the best way to watch the Tokyo Olympics? Try viewing in 4K HDR

 Per an NBC press release, the main NBC channel will have 17 "consecutive nights of primetime coverage" as well as a live primetime show.

-The COVID-19 pandemic continues to plague countries around the world, with new cases in Tokyo surging to a six-month high on Thursday.
-As a result, Tokyo is currently operating under a state of emergency, and while the Olympics are still due to take place, fans will be barred from attending the games in person.
+The pandemic continues to plague countries around the world.
+Tokyo is currently operating under a state of emergency, fans are barred from attending the games in person.
 Officials are also asking that people not congregate on roads alongside outdoor events like the marathon, according to The Washington Post.

 Read more: Tokyo Olympics: The athletes that have tested positive for COVID-19